 A first draft of the Organisation Strategy is presented in the PC.
 The PC provides strategic guidance, focusing on, among others, the strategic importance of the partnership and the articulation of the Danish interests and channels of influence as well as the risk level.
-The PC concludes and provides recommendations to follow-up during the final formulation of the Strategy.
+The PC concludes and provides recommendations to follow-up during the final formulation of the Organisation Strategy.

 Information about the PC including requirement and deadlines is available in the Ministry's Guidelines for Approval of Grant Appropriations, Strategies and Policies.
-Please note that the draft Organisation Strategy will be subject to a public hearing before presentation to the PC and the in-coming responds from the public hearing will be circulated to the PC and discussed during the meeting.
+The draft Organisation Strategy will also be subject to a public hearing simultaneously with the presentation to the PC.
+The in-coming responses from the public hearing will be considered by the responsible unit when revising the draft before submission to the Council for Development (UPR).

-After the PC meeting, the Organisation Strategy should be finalised and subsequently presented to the Minister for approval.
-An Organisation Strategy for financial contributions above DKK 10 million annually must be presented to the Council for Development Policy.
+After the PC meeting, the Organisation Strategy should be adjusted and finalised and subsequently submitted for assessment by the UPR before submitted for approval by the Minister if the contribution is above DKK 10 million annually.